alexzube/alexzube.github.io/README.md

 ## About Me

-Hi, I’m **Alejandro (Alex) Zúñiga**, an engineer and musician exploring how **technology shapes the way we create and experience sound**.
+Hi, I’m Alejandro Zúñiga, an engineer exploring how technology shapes the way we create and experience sound.
-I’m currently a **DSP Software Engineer at Yamaha Corporation** in Japan, where I develop and optimize real-time audio effects for professional mixing consoles.
+I’m currently a DSP Software Engineer at Yamaha Corporation in Japan, where I develop and optimize real-time audio effects for professional mixing consoles.

-My background blends **electronics, signal processing, and creative coding**, and my goal is to design tools that make high-quality sound creation more expressive and accessible.
+My background blends electronics, signal processing, and creative coding, and my goal is to design tools that make high-quality sound creation more expressive and accessible.

-I’m applying to **PhD programs in Music Technology**, aiming to research real-time sound synthesis, physical modeling, and intelligent audio systems that bridge artistry and engineering.
+I’m applying to PhD programs in Music Technology, aiming to research real-time sound synthesis, physical modeling, and intelligent audio systems that bridge artistry and engineering.
 I think the most meaningful sound technologies are those that democratize creativity making expression accessible to everyone.

 ---